 Most agricultural production in the Global South takes place in mixed farming systems, which allow farmers to diversify risk from single crop production, use labor efficiently, access cash and add value to products, and there is high potential for increasing system productivity, diversification and sustainability.
-However, factors such as climate change, population pressure, urbanization, water scarcity, changing diets, volatile food prices—mean that flexible and accelerated changes in mixed farming systems will be needed to achieve global targets such as the Sustainable Development Goals.
+However, factors such as climate change, population pressure, urbanization, water scarcity, changing diets, volatile food prices — mean that flexible and accelerated changes in mixed farming systems will be needed to achieve global targets such as the Sustainable Development Goals.
+Sustainable intensification, or the production of more food on the same piece of land and with the same or less inputs while reducing the negative environmental impact, is a viable avenue.

-Sustainable intensification research outputs must address multiple biophysical and socio-economic issues in mixed farming systems to deliver critical outcomes, involving a range of farm products and stakeholders, that result in inclusive multiple desired impacts at scales.
 Two types of hurdles must be overcome to adequately meet the challenge at farming systems level.
-One hurdle is to ensure efficient coordination, integration, and transfer of innovations, information, tools, and standardized methodologies.
-A second hurdle is to integrate and minimize trade-offs (while maximizing synergies) between multiple biophysical and socio-economic thematic-level outputs and identify strategies that minimize tradeoffs and maximize synergies, resulting in multiple impacts at scale.
+One hurdle is to ensure efficient coordination, integration and transfer of innovations, information, tools and standardized methodologies.
+A second hurdle is to integrate and minimize trade-offs (while maximizing synergies) between multiple biophysical and socio-economic thematic-level outputs and identify strategies that minimize trade-offs and maximize synergies, resulting in multiple impacts at scale.

 This Initiative aims to provide equitable, transformative pathways for improved livelihoods of actors in mixed farming systems through sustainable intensification within target agroecologies and socioeconomic settings.

 This objective will be achieved through: